by Rachel Hawkins

 Another weak area is that apparently six weeks or so pass in the course of this story but it seems like only about two or three days.
 There is much made of Harper's training and how important everything is but the story just glosses over most things.
 It's like, six weeks passed and only one or big things happened?
 Well, heck, this paladin job is going to be a piece of cake.
 In six weeks of supposedly intense training, why haven't we learned more about . . . well, anything?
 If this oracle only had one very vague vision in that time, what is it about him that these unknown others are so determined to have?
 Ya know?
 Sooooo much potential just sort of skipped over.

 The strong areas of the story are the relationships.
 If this author has just regular YA or contemporary romance novels, I'd probably be very interested in reading them.
 The relationships Harper has with her best friend, with some other classmates, with her boyfriend, and with David, are all really well written.
-You go through the gradual decline of her relationship and the building relationship with David, and you feel for all three of them.
+You go through the gradual decline of her relationship with her boyfriend Ryan and the building relationship with David, and you feel for all three of them.

 The weak parts and the stupid ending really were eye roll worthy for me but there were enough good things about the book that I'll gladly dive into the next one to see where this all goes.
 I also discovered that this author also wrote the Hex Hall series, which I've had on my wish list for ages!
 I think I will go ahead and bump those books up to the top now.